Group Size: Maximum 12 passengers

 Included Highlight: Sesriem Canyon, Hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei.

 Day 7 – Swakopmund

-While for many it is the adrenaline fuelled adventures that will grab their attention, Swakopmund offers all that and more (at own expense).
+While for many it is the adrenaline fuelled adventures that will grab their attention, Swakopmund offers all that and more.
 Take the opportunity today to explore the town at your leisure, as there are a number of attractions for every taste.
 Not to be missed is the selection of famed coffee shops and bakeries that offer a delightful range of German inspired treats.
 Swakopmund offers all the conveniences of a small city and is the perfect launching pad for the journey through the northern reaches of the land.
-(B)
+(BLD)

 Day 11 - Etosha National Park

-Your second day in Etosha allows another full day to continue your exploration of the park.
+Your second day in Etosha allows for a full day to continue your exploration of the park.
 No day on safari is ever the same and the suspense before that special sighting is the motivation that keeps your eyes wide open.
 You will explore the edges of Etosha Pan in search of the abundant wildlife that occur in the park.
 (BLD)

 Today you will travel east and make your way to neighbouring Botswana and the Kalahari Desert.
 Starkly different to the Namib Desert after which Namibia is named, the Kalahari is no less dramatic and covers over 900 000 square kilometres.
 The San people have long been associated with this harsh environment and tonight you will enjoy a dance evening that provides an insight into their culture of song, dance and story-telling.
 (BD)